 Chris is an expert in the Semiconductor field across Europe.
-Chris is based in our Brighton office and can be contacted on +44 (0) 1273 957888, email@example.com or you can connect with him on Linkedin here https://www.linkedin.com/in/chriscanneaux/
+Chris is based in our Brighton office and can be contacted to discuss Design Verification job vacancies on +44 (0) 3303 352 350, firstname.lastname@example.org or you can connect with him on Linkedin HERE

 "I came in touch with Chris during the period in which I was looking for a job.
 He responded very quickly when I asked for any openings through European Recruitment.
 Chris's highlights would be his responsiveness, being well aware of each company's recruitment laws and very good communication throughout the recruitment process."
 January, 2017.
 LabVIEW Developer, VI Technologies.